 The Otis College of Art and Design in Los Angeles is home to more than a thousand students and offers more than a dozen programs related to art and design.

-Students looking for an artistic role in development can receive a BA in Digital Media with an emphasis in Game & Entertainment Design or a Minor in Digital Media.
+Students looking for an game design college can receive a BA in Digital Media with an emphasis in Game & Entertainment Design or a Minor in Digital Media.

 Indiana University-Purdue University Indianapolis

 Nearly 250 programs are on the menu for the 30,000 students enrolled at Indiana University-Purdue University Indianapolis.
 Undergraduate students can earn a BS in Media Arts and Science with a Specialization in Game Design and Development.

 A five-year program is also available in the form of an MS in Media Arts and Science with a Specialization in Human-Computer Interaction.
 Students enrolled in a gaming college will learn the fundamentals of digital storytelling and design.

 The Digital Animation & Visual Effects School is a small facility located on Universal Studios Florida’s backlot.
 Some colleges for gaming, like this one, allows students to earn a Diploma in Game Production after a 15-month program that involves courses like Game Production, Game Engine Fundamentals, and Animation Fundamentals.

 New York Film Academy

 The New York Film Academy has campuses all over the world, including Europe, Asia-Pacific, and the Middle East.
 According to their website, only the Los Angeles and South Beach campuses offer several gaming university programs for aspiring students.

 These include an AFA, BFA, and MFA in Game Design.
 A one-year non-degree Game Design Program is also offered at both the Los Angeles and New York campuses.